 The client was sentenced to 90 days of electronic house monitoring and five years of probation.
 He will also register as a Tier II sex offender.
 This combat veteran and sexual assault survivor will not serve any prison time as a result of this case.

-“Investigation – fighting for the county social services records, and the information we gathered from actually reviewing the thousands of pages of mobile device data, and the client’s total embrace of our advice to seek treatment were the keys to this incredible outcome,” said lead Attorney Brian Jones.
+“Investigation – fighting for the county social services records, and the information we gathered from actually reviewing the thousands of pages of mobile device data, and the client’s total embrace of our advice to seek treatment were the keys to this incredible outcome,” said lead criminal defense lawyer in Delaware Brian Jones.

 If you or your loved one is facing an accusation of sexual assault, do not wait to find out what holistic criminal defense can do for you.
 We’re here when you need us – 24/7/365.